Tructruc/pixel-war/backend/USAGE.md

 - Services and contracts
   - `User` service
     - authenticate(): Creates/authenticates a new user and returns { id: string }.
-    - getNextPlaceTime(userId): Returns an ISO timestamp string (e.g. "2025-10-13T17:53:46.383Z") or null when the user can place immediately.
+    - getNextPlaceTime(userId): Returns an epoch timestamp in milliseconds (number) or null when the user can place immediately.

   - `Canva` service
     - placePixel(userId, x, y, colorId): Attempts to place a pixel.
-      - Success response (transport payload): { pixel: { x: number, y: number, color: number, placedAt: ISOString }, nextTimestamp: ISOString }
+  - Success response (transport payload): { pixel: { x: number, y: number, color: number, placedAt: number }, nextTimestamp: number }
   - Cooldown behavior: when a user is on cooldown the server signals this as a transport-level error (HTTP 429 / TooManyRequestsError).
-The error response includes `nextTimestamp` (ISOString) which indicates when the user can next place a pixel.
+The error response includes `nextTimestamp` (epoch ms number) which indicates when the user can next place a pixel.
   - getPixels(since?): Returns an array of pixel objects ordered by placedAt ascending.
-When `since` (ISOString) is provided, only changes with placedAt >= since are returned.
-Pixel shape: { x: number, y: number, color: number, placedAt: ISOString }.
+When `since` (epoch ms number or valid date string) is provided, only changes with placedAt >= since are returned.
+Pixel shape: { x: number, y: number, color: number, placedAt: number }.

 - Events
   - The server publishes `placePixel` events to subscribed clients.
 The published payload is the pixel object itself: { x, y, color, placedAt } (not wrapped in a success envelope).
 Use these events to update the UI in real-time.

 - Timestamps and formats
-  - All timestamps are ISO-8601 strings in UTC (e.g. 2025-10-13T17:53:46.383Z).
-Convert to Date client-side with `new Date(iso)`.
+  - All timestamps are epoch milliseconds (numbers).
+Convert to Date client-side with `new Date(ms)`.

 - Concurrency & atomicity
   - Pixel placement and the user's next placement time are updated inside a single database transaction to avoid race conditions.
 This ensures at-most-one placement per user per cooldown window even under concurrent requests.